 The friends of Mr. and Mrs. Charles H. Meigs, 36 Slocum Crescent, are sorry to hear of the death of Miss Eleanor H. Brown, a sister of Mrs. Meigs.
 Miss Brown came from her home at New Haven to visit in the Meigs home at Christmas time.
 She was taken ill while visiting here, and died on Feb.
-24. She was buried from her brother's home in New Haven at She as Haven on Feb.
+24. She was buried from her brother's home in New Haven on Feb.
 28.